What We Do

 Over the last year, the Legacy Foundation has impacted the lives of thousands of individuals.

 - The Legacy Foundation awarded $336,000 in scholarship aid to 11 deserving students in the Spring of 2021.

 - The Legacy Foundation’s annual Lincoln Day in February 2021 was the largest in history – viewed by over 1,300 individuals.

-- The Legacy Foundation commissioned a new portrait of Frederick Douglass that will be unveiled on September 14, thanks to the generosity of 34 donors who contributed over $99,000.
+- The Legacy Foundation commissioned a new portrait of Frederick Douglass that was unveiled on September 14, 2021 thanks to the generosity of donors who contributed over $100,000.

 - The Legacy Foundation acquired 42 new items into the collections of art, archives, books, manuscripts and objects, and processed 54 items for loans to and from museums and other organizations.

 - The Legacy Foundation hosted 258 high school juniors for Good Citizen Day, all were awarded the Union League’s Good Citizenship Award.

 - The Legacy Foundation presented 35 unique lecture programs, with nearly 10,000 attending in person or virtually.

 - The Legacy Foundation produced 44 Mondays with Mundy videos on YouTube, with over 4,000 viewers.

 Watch the video below to learn more about the Legacy Foundation and its mission to educate and inspire more engaged and responsible citizens.